Treaty of San Francisco: Transfer of Japanese overseas assets

 In accordance with Article 14 of the Treaty, Allied forces confiscated all assets owned by the Japanese government, firms, organization and private citizens, in all colonized or occupied countries except China, which was dealt with under Article 21.
 China repossessed all Japanese assets in Manchuria and Inner Mongolia, which included mineworks and railway infrastructure.
 Moreover, Article 4 of the treaty stated that "the disposition of property of Japan and of its nationals...and their claims...against the authorities presently administering such areas and the residents...shall be the subject of special arrangements between Japan and such authorities."
 Although Korea was not a signatory state of the treaty, it was also entitled to the benefits of Article 4 by the provisions of Article 21.

-Total amount of Japanese overseas assets in China was US$18,758,600,000 in 1945 USD.
+Total amount of Japanese overseas assets in China was US$18,758,600,000 in 1945.